KCFO

-KCFO (970 AM) is a Tulsa, Oklahoma, area Christian radio station.
-KCFO airs national shows such as Dave Ramsey, J. Vernon McGee, David Jeremiah, Dennis Rainey, and Albert Mohler.
+KCFO (970 AM) is a commercial radio station in Tulsa, Oklahoma.
+It is owned by the Stephens Media Group and it airs a radio format that mixes Christian talk and teaching along with conservative talk.
+KCFO airs national shows such as Dave Ramsey, J. Vernon McGee, David Jeremiah, Dennis Prager, Mike Gallagher, and Albert Mohler.

+By day, KCFO is powered at 2,500 watts.
+But to protect other stations on 970 AM from interference, it reduces power to 1,000 watts at night.

 The station has been assigned the KCFO call letters by the Federal Communications Commission since October 21, 1984.

 History

 Beginnings on 1570

-KAKC 970 first signed on the air on December 24, 1946; it was founded by Sam Avey.
+KAKC first signed on the air on Christmas Eve, December 24, 1946.
+It was founded by Sam Avey.
 Avey was a local businessman and sports promoter, who owned the Tulsa Coliseum.

-When KAKC first went on the air, it was a day-time only station, called "The Hometown Station," with a focus on serving the Tulsa community, broadcasting local sports, local news, and some music.
-It began at 1570 on the AM dial.
+When KAKC first went on the air, it was a daytime only station.
+It was called "The Hometown Station," with a focus on serving the Tulsa community, broadcasting local sports, local news, and some music.
+It originally broadcast at 1570 kilocycles on the AM dial.
 In April 1948, the station got permission to move to 970 AM, and it also received permission to broadcast in the evenings as well as during the day.

 The Top 40 era

 In the mid-1950s, the station got new ownership and hired Vic Lundberg and Greg Chancellor as announcers.
-From the late 1950s to the mid-1970s, KAKC 970 AM was a Top 40 station in Tulsa, Oklahoma.
+From the late 1950s to the mid-1970s, KAKC 970 AM played Top 40 hits.

 Known first as "The Big 97" and later "The Rockin' 97", the station was owned (along with KAKC-FM 92.9) by S. Carl Mark.
-Both stations used consultant Bill Drake for their programming, with KAKC (AM) being the dominant music station for many years until the mid-1970s when long-time Top 40 competitor KELI (now known as KTBZ) and FM upstart KTFX "The Superfox 103" (now KJSR "Star 103.3") cut into their audience.
+Both stations used consultant Bill Drake for their programming.
+KAKC 970 was the dominant Top 40 music station for much of the 1960s and early 70s in Tulsa.
+Then in the mid-1970s, long-time Top 40 competitor 1430 KELI (now known as KTBZ and FM upstart KTFX "The Superfox 103" (now KJSR "Star 103.3") cut into KAKC's audience.

 Simulcast on FM

-KAKC-FM 92.9 FM in the 1970s used a Drake-Chenault programmed automated oldies format during the day.
+KAKC-FM 92.9 FM in the 1970s used an automated oldies format during the day.
+It was programmed by radio consultants Drake-Chenault.
 From 6 p.m. to midnight, the FM simulcasted with KAKC 970 to make up for the AM's weak 250-watt nighttime signal.
-In the summer of 1977 KAKC-FM flipped to the then-popular "Beautiful Music" format and changed the call letters to KBEZ-FM.
+In the summer of 1977 KAKC-FM flipped to beautiful music and changed its call letters to KBEZ-FM (now KRQV).
+The station played quarter-hour sweeps of mostly soft instrumental music.

-Adult standards & gospel (1979-1984)
+But that left 970 AM without an FM outlet at night.
+This led to management deciding the discontinue Top 40 hits on KAKC.